strapi/documentation/docusaurus/docs/user-docs/content-manager/introduction-to-content-manager.md

 From the list view, it is possible to:

 - create a new entry <ScreenshotNumberReference number="1" />,
-- make a textual search (2) or set filters (3) to find specific entries,
+- make a textual search <ScreenshotNumberReference number="2" /> or set filters <ScreenshotNumberReference number="3" /> to find specific entries,
-- if the [Internationalization plugin](/user-docs/plugins/strapi-plugins#-internationalization-plugin) is installed, filter by locale to display only the entries translated in a chosen locale (4),
+- if the [Internationalization plugin](/user-docs/plugins/strapi-plugins#-internationalization-plugin) is installed, filter by locale to display only the entries translated in a chosen locale <ScreenshotNumberReference number="4" />,
-- configure the fields displayed in the table of the list view (5),
+- configure the fields displayed in the table of the list view <ScreenshotNumberReference number="5" />,
 - edit ![Edit icon](/img/assets/icons/edit.svg) (see [Writing content](/user-docs/content-manager/writing-content.md)), duplicate ![Duplicate icon](/img/assets/icons/duplicate.svg), or delete ![Delete icon](/img/assets/icons/delete.svg) (see [Deleting content](/user-docs/content-manager/saving-and-publishing-content.md#deleting-content)) an entry,
 - select multiple entries to simultaneously [publish, unpublish](/user-docs/content-manager/saving-and-publishing-content#bulk-publish-and-unpublish-), or [delete](/user-docs/content-manager/saving-and-publishing-content.md#deleting-content).